-It's been said that the Bible contains 365 "fear nots."
-If God has commanded us to avoid something that many times, shouldn't we heed His warning?
+It's been said that the Bible contains 365 "fear nots".
+If God has commanded us that many times to avoid something, shouldn't we heed His warning?
 One reason why the Lord wants us to resist fear is that He knows it is satanic in origin.
-Satan himself is often referred to as the "Author of Fear."
+Satan himself is often referred to as the "Author of Fear".
 What we must keep in mind is that as faith opens the door to God and His good plans for us, fear can open the door to the forces of darkness and their evil plans for us.

 When fear first comes against us, our first response should be to pray.
 We can say, "Lord, I confess that I'm struggling with fear right now, and I'm asking You to help me to resist it by the power of Your Spirit in me."
 Then we should claim God's promises of deliverance.
 Scripture says: "I sought the Lord, and He answered me; He delivered me from all my fears."
 (Psalm 34:4 NIV) I like to use this verse as my declaration of faith when I'm being attacked by fear.
 I'm letting the devil and his evil cohorts know that I'm taking my stand against fear, and I'm giving them no place in my life or circumstances.
 Jesus used the Word of God to combat Satan when he tempted the Savior in the desert (Matthew 4:1-11), and we should follow His example so that we, too, can have the victory.

-Prayer: Lord, the next time that fear comes against me, remind me that I have the power to resist it because of You.
+Prayer: Lord, the next time that fear comes against me, remind me that I have the power to resist it because of Your Spirit who lives in me.
 Teach me how to fight against fear with prayer, praise, and the Word of God.
-May I always be able to declare with confidence: "The Lord is my helper; I will not be afraid"!
+Thank You for making it possible for me to live a fearless life for Your glory.
+May I always be able to declare with confidence and conviction: "The Lord is my helper; I will not be afraid"!
 (Hebrews 13:6 NIV)